DevaBuddhism/IndraQCE/README.md

-# Indra
+# Indra QCE
-Indra is a Quantum Computing Environment for the future.
+The Indra Quantum Computing Environment for the future.

 ## Quantum Computing Environment